msyoostat/RSL/README.md

 All data except the "full" dataset is stored in the **data** folder in this repository.
 The "full" dataset (rsl_full_data.Rdata) can be downloaded from the **link**.
 - **Link**:
   - rsl_full_data.Rdata: The "full" data used in Section 1 to 6 can be downloaded from [here](https://drive.google.com/file/d/1ju48Dh3kfWOd1dqQmtAmBU-75Kw0elev/view?usp=sharing).
 - **full**: This folder includes the reduced dimension input for the Gaussian process and random forest (principal components), as described in Section 3.3.
-Note that these are used only for gp_cities.R; dimension reduction for the random forest is conducted in rf.py.
+The dimension reduction is conducted in Python and saved as .txt files for use in gp_cities.R.
     - train_data_x.txt: The reduced dimension input for training data.
     - val_data_x.txt: The reduced dimension input for validation data.
     - test_data_x.txt: The reduced dimension input for test data.